UPC stands for 'Universal Product Code' and ISRC stands for International Standard Recording Code.

 Yes.
 When creating your release, you can choose to enter your own ISRC and UPC codes if you like.

 I don't have my own codes.
 Can Family in Music generate ISRC and UPC codes?

 If you don't have your own ISRC and UPC codes available, Family in Music can generate the codes for you.
 When you create your release, choose 'No' in the corresponding fields in order for the codes to be generated.
 Please note, that the codes are only generated once the release is approved for delivery to the stores.

 Where do I find my UPC / ISRC codes?

 Once your music has been approved for delivery, you can easily find your UPC / ISRC codes within the Assets section in Distribution.

 3. The UPC will be displayed for each product respectively

-4. ISRCs are issued track by track, and you can find the code easily from the Tracks tab
+4. ISRCs are issued track by track, and you can find the codes easily by selecting an album and clicking on the 'Tracks' tab